mike-seger/build-bench/README.md

 ./multirun.sh
 ```

-The projects included in the benchmark is defined at the end of the main benchmark script: ```run.sh```
+The projects included in the benchmark are defined at the end of the main benchmark script: ```run.sh```

 The logs from the benchmark are recorded in the directory: *reports*